alphagov/government-service-design-manual/service-manual/the-team/working-with-specialists.md

 Don’t let a contractor become a single point of failure and treat all team members (permanent and contractors) the same.

 ##Further reading
-A blogpost by Meri Williams of GDS on [people management in an agile setting](http://digital.cabinetoffice.gov.uk/2012/11/27/people-management-in-an-agile-setting)
+A blog post by Meri Williams of GDS on [people management in an agile setting](https://gds.blog.gov.uk/2012/11/27/people-management-in-an-agile-setting/)